 Skip to main content

-Basic usage: CSS classes
+Basic usage: Data attributes

 1. Add the CSS and JS to your page.